 “We all belong to that club here.
 Whining won’t get you nowhere.”

 “Where is it exactly I’m supposed to be going?”

 “Too late.
 I already belong to them,” Robin said waving her empty basket in the air to encompass all of the guards.

 “And now your mine.”
-The mountain smiled and showed grayed and cracked teeth, along with dark gaps where teeth had been lost.
+The mountain smiled and showed grayed and cracked teeth, along with dark gaps.

 Rachel looked behind the mountain.
 There were a few twiggy trees watching, wringing their hands.
 Robin’s head drooped.